ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

   .subscribe();
 ```

-When the subscription emits a new value, we’ll make the app stable and the serving stack will pass the rendered markup to the client.
+When the subscription emits a new value, we'll make the app stable and the serving stack will pass the rendered markup to the client.

 ### Developer experience

-We’ve been deeply focused on enabling you to build fast apps from the start.
+We've been deeply focused on enabling you to build fast apps from the start.
 Just as important we see making sure you develop these apps efficiently.
-Today we have a few exciting improvements that we can’t wait to share with you!
+Today we have a few exciting improvements that we can't wait to share with you!

 #### Instant edit/refresh with hot module replacement